Cnilton/react-native-floating-label-input/README.md

         //  maxDecimalPlaces={2} // Set maximum decimal places, default is 2
         //  isFocused={false} // If you override the onFocus/onBlur props, you must handle this prop
         //  customLabelStyles={{}} // custom Style for position, size and color for label, when it's focused or blurred
-        //  customShowPasswordImage={} // pass the image source to set your custom image
+        //  customShowPasswordImage={} // pass the image source to set your custom show image
+        //  customHidePasswordImage={} // pass the image source to set your custom hide image
         //  labelStyles={{}} // add your styles to the floating label component
         //  showPasswordImageStyles={{}} // add your styles to the 'show password image' component
         //  containerStyles={{}} // add your styles to container of whole component